ionic-team/ionic-framework/BREAKING.md

 Ionic 9 requires Angular 18 or later.
 Angular 16 and 17 are no longer supported.

+**Standalone Components Imported by Default** Following industry standards, Ionic 9 makes standalone components the default import path.
+Standalone component imports have changed from `@ionic/angular/standalone` to `@ionic/angular`.
+Lazy-loaded component imports have changed from `@ionic/angular` to `@ionic/angular/lazy`.

 **Zoneless Change Detection by Default**

 Ionic 9 defaults to zoneless change detection.
 Angular 21 bootstraps zoneless out of the box, so a new Ionic 9 app on Angular 21 runs without Zone.js and requires no change-detection provider.
 The `ng add @ionic/angular` schematic no longer registers `provideZoneChangeDetection()`.